kevink1103/restapi_project/README.md

 ```

+For demo, open up Postman and send a POST request to your server.
+127.0.0.1:3000/v1/users/?email=abc@gmail.com&password=123

 You can start developing your server from here.
+Integration with Sequelize and PostgreSQL is done for you.

 ## Resources